 The finale sees Rennie and Sean fleeing Jason through a sewer tunnel due to be flushed with toxic waste.

-This isn’t a good movie, but it’s better than its predecessor, Friday the 13th Part VII: The New Blood (1988).
+This isn’t a good movie, but it’s better than its predecessor, The New Blood.
 Although the script saddles its protagonist with an overwrought subplot, it finds time to pepper the supporting cast with personality and even offers some chuckles.
-Granted, Friday the 13th: The Final Chapter (1984) had a more memorable cast, and Jason Lives: Friday the 13th Part VI (1986) had wittier humor, but I can appreciate the effort.
+Granted, The Final Chapter had a more memorable cast, and Jason Lives had wittier humor, but I can appreciate the effort.

 And yes, Jason spends more time prowling the Lazarus’s corridors than Manhattan’s streets, but so what?
 After seven films set at Camp Crystal Lake (or a reasonable facsimile), isn’t any scenery change welcome?